 I updated this homemade pizza recipe in February 2016 after receiving a free sample of Cirio Pizza Sauce.

-Yesterday was my birthday, but we made these delicious pizzas last Saturday night when I was able to make use of the first of my birthday presents from Lady Lynne, a pizza peel!
+Yesterday was my birthday.
+I made these delicious pizzas using the first of my birthday presents, a pizza peel.

 I was like an excited child when it actually arrived, albeit our local post office had originally tried to deliver it, and in finding they could not post it through the letter box, left a card saying they had tried to deliver a SHOVEL!! 😆